jalcine/website/src/_posts/2015-03-16-using-owncloud-a-month-in-review.markdown

 ---
 layout: post
-title: "Using Owncloud: A Month In Review"
+title: "Using Owncloud: A Month In Review + Extra"
+category: sovereignty
+tags:
+ - owncloud
+ - wallabag
+ - sovereign
 ---

 I've been using :cloud: [ownCloud][] to handle my contacts and calendars recently in